FishlandicFishy/phrygia-font/README.md

 that's basically it

+## Notes

+* The regular font is preferred as it has more glyphs.
+Please refrain from using the other weights unless when necessary.

 ## Downloads

 You can ~~either go to phrygia-font/fonts to find the files, or~~ refer to the Releases.